The 10 Cheapest Colleges in Georgia

 Location: Dahlonega, GA

 Nestled in the Blue Ridge Mountains is the University of North Georgia (UNG), the seventh-largest public university in the state.
-UNG is one of only six federally designated senior military colleges and is designated by the state legislature as The Military College of Georgia.
-According to the website Niche, UNG is one of the most politically conservative colleges in the country, ranking 35th out of 854 schools.
+UNG is one of only six senior military colleges in the nation and is designated by the state legislature as The Military College of Georgia.
+UNG has a reputation for being one of the most politically conservative colleges in the country.

 Learn more about the University of North Georgia and what it takes to get accepted.